Effective dynamical systems beyond dimension zero and factors of SFTs: Computability and dynamical systems

-\begin{remark} In the literature~\cite{ABS2017} there is a different computability notion for shift spaces, and for general finitely generated groups the two definitions are not equivalent.
+\begin{remark} In the literature~\cite{ABS2017} there is a different computability notion for shift spaces (\Cref{def:ECP}).
+While both notions coincide for recursively presented groups (\Cref{cor:ECP_plus_RP_implies_EDS}), it turns out that for general finitely generated groups the two definitions are not equivalent.
 In~\Cref{sec:computability-on-shift-spaces} we shall provide a characterization of this other notion and clarify the relation with ours. \end{remark}

 \begin{example} If $\Gamma$ is recursively presented, then the full shift $A^{\Gamma}$ is effective.
 Indeed, as the word problem of $\Gamma$ is recursively enumerable, the set of patterns of the form $p:\{1_{F(S)},w\}\to A $ satisfying $\underline{w}=1_{\Gamma}$ and $p(1_{F(S)})\ne p(w)$ is recursively enumerable.
 The union of cylinders associated to these patterns in $A^{F(S)}$ is equal to the complement of $\widehat{A^\Gamma}$. \end{example}